bcd8697/leetcode-problems/README.md

 # leetcode-problems
-This repo contsins solutions of some of the Leetcode problems
+This repo contains solutions of some of the Leetcode problems